tlverse/tlverse-handbook/08-tmle3mopttx.md

 ### Missingness and `tmle3mopttx`

-In this section, we present how to use the `tmle3mopttx` package when the data is subject to missingness.
-Let's start by add some missingness to our outcome.
+In this section, we present how to use the `tmle3mopttx` package when the data is subject to missingness in $Y$.
+Let's start by add some missingness to our outcome, first.

 ```r